Sarah Kate Gardiner (UK/NL) is dancer, choreographer, teacher, researcher and body worker based in Amsterdam.

 Performing on stage since the age of 11, Sarah Kate followed intensive classes and residencies with Essex Dance Theatre (UK) in tap, modern, jazz and ballet.
 During years of training she discovered her biggest passion for choreography and followed exam courses as a teenager.
 A hunger for creative experimentation and a wider playing field led her to four years of study at Braintree Art College and Portsmouth University, graduating in General Art & Design, National Diploma, followed by 3D Multi-area Art & Design, Higher National Diploma.
 Her later works fused her research of architectural space and the body.
 Her graduate exhibition was a 3D installation of corridors and rooms that playfully manipulated the viewer to move and ‘dance’ through her sculptural environment.

 Never far from dance she continued to train and perform with different groups, studied dance at Portsmouth College and was offered a place on the ‘Dance Studies’ course at The Laban Centre for Movement and Dance, London.
 Following the successful launch of her site-specific dance company, MT Gap, she decided to turn down her place at Laban to cut her own path.
 As well as co-running her company for five years, she directed several youth dance companies and led many community dance projects for youth initiatives.
 She returned to Laban and successfully completed a Post Graduate in Scenography, Costume & Lighting For Dance.
 Parallel to working as a feelance dance artist, she was costume designer for six years with Hampshire Dance Trust (UK) to a number of wonderful established choreographers, namely Aletta Collins, Jayanchandran and Ben Craft.
-Moving to Amsterdam in 2001 she was immediatley drawn into the multi-disciplined work of the Cleaners Identity Group and was invited as a core member, dancer and choreographer.
+Moving to Amsterdam in 2001 she was immediatley drawn into the multi-disciplined work of The Cleaners Identity Group and invited as a core member, dancer and choreographer.

-Along the way Sarah Kate continued her movement studies with many pioneering teachers, especially in the field of dance/movement improvisation, most profoundly with Pauline de Groot, Julyen Hamiliton and Katie Duck.
-For six years she trained in Capoeira with Master Maretta and Zoi, and has been shaped by her experience with Contact Improvisation, Body Weather Amsterdam, Skinner Release, body-mind centering, authentic movement and Qi Gong.
+Along the way Sarah Kate continued her movement studies with many pioneering teachers, especially in the field of movement improvisation, most profoundly with Pauline de Groot, Julyen Hamiliton and Katie Duck.
+For six years she trained in Capoeira with Master Maretta and Zoi, and has been shaped by her experience with Contact Improvisation, Body Weather Amsterdam, Skinner Release, body-mind centering and Qi Gong.
 Since 2009 she trains weekly with her mentor and friend Pauline de Groot whose pioneering practice: Pathways Into Energy and 8 Hoops Spiral Training has generated an ever expanding influence on her own pedagogic development and physical evolution as a dancer/performer.

 Today Sarah Kate teaches, performs and choreographs with a curiosity more hungry than ever, feeling most blessed for every opportunity that opens up to share the work with others.